The complex structure on the six dimensional sphere: Abstract

 \section{Abstract}

-New proof of existence of the novel complex structure on the six-sphere, followed by an explicit computation of its underlying integrable almost complex tensor by the aid of inner automorphisms of the octonions, is exhibited.
+Proof of existence of at least one complex structure on the six-sphere, followed by an explicit computation of its underlying integrable almost complex tensor by the aid of inner automorphisms of the octonions, is exhibited.
 Both are elementary and self-contained however the size and complexity of the emerging almost complex tensor field on the six-sphere is perplexing.

 \centerline{AMS Classification: Primary: 32J17, 32J25; Secondary: 22C05, 53C56} \centerline{Keywords: {\it Six-sphere; Complex structure; Octonions}}